Folkert de Jong

 Folkert de Jong (born 1972) is a Dutch artist.
-He makes large-scale sculpture and installations.
+He makes large-scale sculptures and installations.

 De Jong was born in Egmond aan Zee in the Netherlands.
 De Jong’s installations are life-size representations of disturbing scenes including human figures and props formed from materials such as polyurethane and Styrofoam; his work often features the uncanny and takes influence from the aesthetics of horror and the history of conflict, war and politics.